Blog · Los Angeles · Getting Witchy in Los Angeles: 11 Magical Places to Visit

 From ocean to skyscraper, this city is always an adventure.
 It spills over its own borders, resists classifications, and honors the naughty and haughty along with the nice.

-On one of my many tours around LA, I noticed someone once left a note at the Skyslide entrance that called it “thrilling and not for the faint of heart.”
+On one of my many tours in LA, I noticed someone once left a note at the Skyslide entrance that called it “thrilling and not for the faint of heart.”

 I like that.
 It’s an apt description for the ride — and for the bewitching charm of Los Angeles as well.